AdobeDocs/experience-manager-cloud-manager.en/help/using/cloud-manager-faqs.md

 All Code Quality failures except for *Security Rating* are non-critical metrics, so they can be bypassed by expanding the items in the results UI.

-A user with [deployment manager, project manager, or business owner](https://experienceleague.adobe.com/docs/experience-manager-cloud-manager/using/requirements/setting-up-users-and-roles.html?lang=en#requirements) role can override the issues, in which case the pipeline proceeds, or they can accept the issues, in which case the pipeline stops with a failure.
+A user with [Deployment Manager, Project Manager, or Business Owner](https://experienceleague.adobe.com/docs/experience-manager-cloud-manager/using/requirements/setting-up-users-and-roles.html?lang=en#requirements) role can override the issues, in which case the pipeline proceeds, or they can accept the issues, in which case the pipeline stops with a failure.
 See [Three-Tier Gates while Running a Pipeline](https://experienceleague.adobe.com/docs/experience-manager-cloud-manager/using/how-to-use/understand-your-test-results.html?lang=en#how-to-use) for more details.

 ## 3. Cloud Manager deployments fail at the performance test step in Adobe Managed Services environments.
 How do we debug this to pass the critical metrics? {debug-critical-metrics}